MateoTRC/EcomplexityMX/README.md

      $$

 2. **Eigenvector Centrality**:
-**Formal Definition**: Eigenvector centrality measures the centrality of a node based on the centrality of its neighbors.
+   - **Formal Definition**: Eigenvector centrality measures the centrality of a node based on the centrality of its neighbors.
-**Equation**:
+   -**Equation**:

 $$
 A x = \lambda x
 $$

      **Where**:

      - $A$ is the adjacency matrix of the network.
      - The centrality of node $i$ is the $i$-th element of an eigenvector associated with the eigenvalue of maximum modulus that is positive.